the-ted/org-mind-map/README.md

 # Other Options

 Customize the org-mind-map/engine variable to specify additional layout options (e.g. radial layouts where root nodes are in the center of the graph), and customize org-mind-map/rankdir to specify if the chart is going up-and-down or left-to-right.

+## Selective Export
+   Use the command org-mind-map/write-tree to just create a map from the current tree.